Allergies are reactions of the immune system to substances that, in most people, cause no symptoms.

-- over-the-counter medications (be careful because some may cause drowsiness)
+- over-the-counter medications (be careful as some may cause drowsiness)

-Immunotherapy (allergy shots or allergy drops) is a great method to treat allergies.
-This is due to the fact that the drops or shots desensitize patients to the allergens over a period of time.
+Immunotherapy (allergy shots or allergy drops) is an excellent method to treat allergies.
+The drops or shots desensitize patients to the allergens over a period of time.
 The goal of immunotherapy is to cure the patient of allergies.

 Should You Visit an ENT Doctor for Your Allergy Treatment?

 If you have tried several over-the-counter medications and they don’t work, you should call our ENT office.
 Our ENT doctors will perform a thorough ear, nose, and throat examination, review your symptoms with you, and review your health history.

 - We can help determine which treatment methods are best for you.